 - Safely throw away medicine that is out of date or no longer needed.

 Keep CRESTOR and all medicines out of the reach of children.

 What are the Ingredients in CRESTOR?

 Inactive Ingredients: microcrystalline cellulose NF, lactose monohydrate NF, tribasic calcium phosphate NF, crospovidone NF, magnesium stearate NF, hypromellose NF, triacetin NF, titanium dioxide USP, yellow ferric oxide, and red ferric oxide NF.

-It is important to take CRESTOR as prescribed and to discuss any health changes you experience while taking CRESTOR with your health care professional.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use CRESTOR for a condition for which it was not prescribed.
 Do not give CRESTOR to other people, even if they have the same medical condition you have.
 It may harm them.

 This monograph has been modified to include the generic and brand name in many instances.